> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Dao > Bua Thong Waterfall and Rice Fields on the Road to Chiang Dao

 Without even talking to them, I can't see how hard the task is, spending hours with your back bent with the sun beating down on your back can quickly become exhausting.
 So some don't hesitate to fuel up with a little pick-me-up.

-A gentleman quickly offered us a toast with his homemade rice alcohol.
-The least we can say is that it was rather good!
-The gentleman in question seemed to be the owner of the land, but he participated as much as the others in planting the rice.
-Each clump was inserted by hand into the mud, meticulously spaced by the same space.
+A gentleman offered us a toast with his homemade rice wine.
+The least we can say is that it was pretty good!
+The gentleman in question seemed to be the owner of the land, but he was participating as much as the others in planting the rice.
+Each clump is inserted by hand, planting it in the mud, spaced meticulously and evenly.

-The sun was starting to set and we understood that they had to finish planting this plot by the end of the day.
-The atmosphere was both serious and relaxed, with the help of alcohol.
+The sun was beginning to set, and from what I gathered, they needed to finish planting this plot by the end of the day.
+The mood was both serious and relaxed, aided by the alcohol.

 rice fields north chiang mai - thailand